Linux Interview Questions

 Ans: Difference between Bash and Dos

-• Internal Commands: Commands directly run by the shell are known as internal commands and there is no separate process to run the commands.
+Ans: Internal Commands are the Commands directly run by the shell known as internal commands and there is no separate process to run the commands.
+Examples include cd, echo, pwd, and history.

-• External Commands: Commands which are run by the kernel are known as external commands and every single command has its own unique process id.
+On the other hand, the External Commands are the Commands which are run by the kernel and are known as external commands and every single command has its unique process id. ls, grep, cat, and rm.

 Linux Networking Interview Questions